 - a WEBSITE DESIGN intern who will help us create content for our new website.

-- a SUMMER CAMP intern who will help prepare for and work our camps in 2019.
+- a SUMMER CAMP intern who will help prepare for and work our camps.
 The scope of this could be smaller and focused on ONE camp in particular, or broader and span both Spring and Summer semesters.

 - an ARTS ADMINISTRATION intern who will help with the behind the scenes aspects of running our arts program